DecentAppsStudios/MusicPlayer/README.md

 <h1>Privacy Policy </h1>

-Thank you for downloading Voice Recorder.It is the policy of  Voice Recorder to respect your privacy, and the privacy of all users of our applications.
+Thank you for downloading Music Player.It is the policy of  Music Player to respect your privacy, and the privacy of all users of our applications.
 This Privacy Policy (the “Policy”) has been established to help you understand our commitment to protecting your privacy, and the steps we take to ensure it.